On the existence of paradoxical motions of generically rigid graphs on the sphere: Realizations on the sphere as elements of a moduli space

 \begin{definition} Let $T \in \mathbb{S}^2_{\C}$ and let~$L_1$ and~$L_2$ be the two lines in~$\mathbb{S}^2_{\C}$ passing through~$T$.
 We define the \emph{left} and the \emph{right lifts} of~$T$, denoted by~$T_l$ and~$T_r$, as the intersections of~$L_1$ and~$L_2$ with the conic~$\mcal{A}$. \end{definition}

-Since the conic~$\mcal{A}$ is a rational curve, the cross-ratio of four points in~$\mcal{A}$ is defined.
+Since the conic~$\mcal{A}$ is a smooth rational curve, it is isomorphic to~$\p^1_{\C}$, hence the cross-ratio of four points in~$\mcal{A}$ is defined.
 If the four points are the left and right lifts of two points $T, U \in S^2_{\C}$, one finds that the spherical distance between~$T$ and~$U$ can be expressed in terms of the cross-ratio of the lifts (see \cite[Lemma~3.3]{GalletGraseggerSchicho}):

-The key step for moving from realizations to points in a moduli space is that two $n$-tuples of points in~$S^2_{\C}$ differ by an element of~$\SO_{3}(\C)$ if and only if the corresponding two $2n$-tuples of lifts differ by an element of~$\pgl_{2}(\C)$ when all left and right lifts are distinct (see \cite[Proposition~3.4]{GalletGraseggerSchicho}).
+The key step for moving from realizations to elements of a moduli space is that two $n$-tuples of points in~$S^2_{\C}$ differ by an element of~$\SO_{3}(\C)$ if and only if the corresponding two $2n$-tuples of lifts differ by an element of~$\pgl_{2}(\C)$ when all left and right lifts are distinct (see \cite[Proposition~3.4]{GalletGraseggerSchicho}).

-The previous results clarify that dealing with realizations of a graph on the sphere, up to~$\SO_3(\C)$, is equivalent to dealing with tuples of points on a rational curve, up to automorphisms, on which constraints for the cross-ratios are imposed, provided that the realizations give rise to distinct left and right lifts.
-Tuples of distinct $m$ points on a rational curve up to automorphisms are parametrized by the moduli space~$\mscr{M}_{0,m}$, which is isomorphic to
+The previous results clarify that dealing with realizations of a graph on the sphere, up to~$\SO_3(\C)$, is equivalent to dealing with tuples of points on a smooth rational curve, up to automorphisms, on which constraints for the cross-ratios are imposed, provided that the realizations give rise to distinct left and right lifts.
+Tuples of distinct $m$ points on a smooth rational curve up to automorphisms are parametrized by the moduli space~$\mscr{M}_{0,m}$, which is isomorphic to